Ariiijen/LibraryManagementSystem/README.md

+Library Management System

+A simple and user-friendly Library Management System built with Java Swing, designed as a final project for Object-Oriented Programming (OOP) course at University of Science and Technology of Southern Philippines - CDO Campus

 📚 About the Project

 This is a complete desktop application that helps manage library operations with a clean graphical interface.
 The system allows users to browse books, search for specific titles, and manage library inventory based on their role.